-This one’s quite a no-brainer.
-Whenever you are holding events in which you’ll be interacting with your customers, you should promote it using as many channels as possible.
+This one’s a no-brainer.
+Whenever you are holding events where you’ll be interacting with your customers, you should promote it using as many channels as possible.

 You will already be promoting the event on social media, but let’s face it, sign up rates can be pretty low on social media.
 While scrolling through their feed, if someone doesn’t complete their sign up, it’s gone forever.

 It is good practice to send out invitations via email as well, where they remain as a reminder for your readers to sign up.
 You can do this for:

 You can get more tips in this event reminder email guide.

 Sprout social did a great job of promoting their #SproutSessions webinar series.
 I really like how they've introduced the speakers as well, which is always a good idea.
 It makes people more interested.

 The ideas we’ve talked about up to now deal with specifics related to your company.
 There are many additional, miscellaneous email newsletter ideas which you can use throughout the year to keep your content pouring out and to keep engaging with your customers.